 One-way tickets offer flexibility ideal for travelers with evolving schedules or open-ended plans.
 Instead of committing to fixed return dates, you can adjust your travel based on new opportunities, extended stays, or unexpected changes.

 This approach also helps reduce stress.
-There’s no pressure to return by a certain date, no rush to fit everything into a short time frame, and no penalties for missing a second leg of a trip you no longer need.
-Travelers who prefer to make decisions as they go often find one-way tickets a better match for their travel style.
+There’s no pressure to return by a specific date, no rush to fit everything into a short time frame, and no penalties for missing a second leg of a trip you no longer need.

 What You Need to Know Before Booking a One-Way International Flight